pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

 ### Exercise 9: Hub-and-Spoke VNet Peering

-- Deploy additional VNets in Azure and peer them to the VNet containing your Ubuntu VM (the "hub").
+- Deploy additional VNets in Azure and peer them to one of your existing vnets.
-- On each spoke VM, configure BGP to peer with the hub VM.
+- Advertise the new vnet CIDR range from the router in the existing vnet you peered to.
-- Advertise unique prefixes from each spoke and verify they are learned by the hub and other spokes (if transit is enabled).
+- Verify that the new routes are learned by the other routers.

-- If you use route-maps or prefix-lists, update them to permit the new prefixes from spokes and the hub.
-- Discuss how this topology maps to real-world cloud and enterprise networks.
+Questions:
+ - Why aren't the routes from the new vnet being learned by all routers?
+ - How can you change the configuration to allow all routers to learn the new routes?
+Hint - Maybe look up bgp network import check?

-Feel free to experiment further—change router-ids, add more networks, or try advanced BGP features!
+When you finished and if time allows, feel free to experiment further—change router-ids, add more networks, or try advanced BGP features!

 ---